 - In Talladega Nights: The Ballad of Ricky Bobby, Girard is seeking out someone good enough to defeat him.
 He embraces Ricky Bobby at the end.

-- In The Elder Scrolls IV: Oblivion, your characters' role in the Battle of Kvatch earns them respect from the Dremora who were besieging the town.
+- In Oblivion, the Player Character's role in the Battle of Kvatch earns them respect from the Dremora, a race of lesser Daedra, who were besieging the town.

 - This is a fairly regular trope in Grand Theft Auto games, particularly Vice City, where you set up a crew by proving you're better than each of your specialists in their specialty.

 - In Sonic Adventure 2, Knuckles and Rouge ended their rivalry over finding the missing pieces of the Master Emerald when Rouge grudgingly surrenders the pieces to him after their arguing and also when Knuckles saved her from falling into the lava which lead to their Almost Kiss.
 From then on, the two are belligerent acquaintances at best.

 - The Count goes through something like this in the Boktai series.
 The first time he faces you he remarks that you're nothing more than a meal to him, while the second time you face him he treats you as a genuine threat despite still hailing Ringo as his greatest adversary.
 By the third time, however, he finally acknowledges you as not only a powerful warrior but his new greatest adversary.

 - In Devil May Cry 5, after losing to Nero in the final battle, Vergil finally heeds Nero's demands to stop the Qliphoth rather than continue trying to kill Dante.
 That said, this is Vergil, so strength would be the only thing that would make them listen.

 - After three entire games of not remembering Luigi's name, Bowser finally vows to get revenge on Mario and Luigi after Mario & Luigi: Dream Team.
 It even carries over into the next game.